Sienci-Labs/Resources/longmill/assembly/lm-troubleshooting.md

 During the assembly process, the anti-backlash nuts may be difficult to thread on, especially when threading between the base and the arm portions of the block.
 These nuts rely on the threads to line up for proper movement.

-- The alignment of the threads can be tensioned by turning the set screw or M5 screw, <strong>or pressing the arm down to help the threads line up while threading in the lead screw</strong>.
+- The alignment of the threads can be tensioned by turning the set screw or M5 screw, **or pressing the arm down to help the threads line up while threading in the lead screw**.
 Once the lead screw has been threaded on, it can be tensioned by following our <a href="https://resources.sienci.com/view/lm-maintenance/">maintenance guide</a>
 - Slightly loosen the two M5 bolts that hold the nut to the gantry.
 Over tightening the screws can crush the ACME threads, causing additional friction between the lead screw and nut.
 - Try threading your lead screw in from both directions.
 It may be easier to line up the threads from one direction over the other.
 - Check for burrs and debris that may be in the threads.